oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/affine_algebras.md

     Most functions discussed here rely on Gröbner basis techniques.
 In particular, they typically make use of a Gröbner basis for the modulus of the quotient.
-Nevertheless, the construction of quotients is lazy in the sense that the computation of such a Gröbner basis is delayed until the user performs an operation that indeed requires it (the Gröbner basis is then computed with respect to the default ordering of the underlying polynomial ring; see the section on *Gröbner/Standard Bases* for default orderings in
+Nevertheless, the construction of quotients is lazy in the sense that the computation of such a Gröbner basis is delayed until the user performs an operation that indeed requires it (the Gröbner basis is then computed with respect to the `default_ordering` on the underlying polynomial ring; see the section on *Gröbner/Standard Bases* for default orderings in
 	OSCAR).
 Once computed, the Gröbner basis is cached for later reuse.

 !!! note